 Second-year courses such as New Testament Survey, Ministry of Excellence, Discipleship Evangelism, and Making of a Minister further progress your training.
 In addition to regular classes, students also engage in Inter-Action Groups (IAGs) – small workshops designed to help you fine tune and practice skills such as public speaking, preparing teachings, prayer, etc.

 All second-year students are required to go on a CBC planned mission trip as part of their requirements for graduation.
 We believe that mission trips are a valuable part of ministry training.
 Students learn how to function as a team in a foreign culture and unfamiliar surroundings, as well as, how to share the Gospel and communicate through an interpreter.
 These are life-changing trips.
 Even if you don’t plan to minister on foreign fields, these trips will expand your world vision and grant you insight to help those who are called to missions.

 CBC mission trips are typically between 7-10 days in length.
 Trips are scheduled throughout the school year and require students to minister through teaching, evangelism, prayer, and drama to both adults and children of different nations.
 Locations change from year to year based upon hosts and scheduling restrictions.

 Mission trips are financed through school supported fund raisers that students organize throughout the year.
 Each student has the opportunity to earn “Mission Points” towards their trip.
 Any balance between the cost of a student’s trip and the “points” they have accrued will need to be paid by the student by a pre-determined date before they can graduate at the end of their second-year.

-Upon successfully completing the second-year program, students will receive a degree in Biblical Studies and a Ministerial License.
+Upon successfully completing the second-year program, students will receive a Diploma of Biblical Studies.